 Every theatrical movie has to display the trademarked MPAA logo and its assigned Rating at some point during the film.
 Most choose to show this at the very end after the credits, and a few choose to show it at the very beginning prior to the studio's logo.
 Student Bodies showed it right after the above announcement in the middle of the film.

 The fact that The Happening was M. Night Shyamalan's first R-rated film was a huge marketing point.
 Despite there being very little gore (plenty of off-camera violence and Gory Discretion Shots here) no sex or nudity, and to memory, two swear words: "pussy" and "bitch".
-They weren't trying to hide their use of this trope at all, were they?

 The movie of Stuart Little got a PG rating by having the villains occasionally say "damn" or "hell."